cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/tech_deep_dive.md

 From an architectural perspective, the key aspect to understand about this solution is that we have Lambda functions driving the interaction with Amazon Rekognition.These Lambda functions are exposed to the internet behind APIs powered by Amazon API Gateway.

 This architecture allows the website running in the user’s browser to make calls to the API.

 > Note: API security is provided using Amazon Cognito; however, the details of this are beyond the scope of this workshop.
+> For those who would like more information on this topic, here is a link to the relevant documentation: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html

 ### Lambda Functions
 Where does CloudFormation download the Lambda function code from?